decusInLabore/targetreport/README.md

 cd ../workdir

 ## Starting the singularity container ##
-You need to adjust the file paths for the --bind flag as appropriate on your system. singularity shell --cleanenv --bind /nemo:/nemo,/camp:/camp ../envs/r450.python310.ubuntu.22.04_latest.sif
+You need to adjust the file paths for the --bind flag as appropriate on your system.

+General syntax:
+singularity shell --cleanenv --bind </folder/on/host/system/data>:/data ../envs/r450.python310.ubuntu.22.04_latest.sif

+Specific example:
+singularity shell --cleanenv --bind /nemo:/nemo,/camp:/camp ../envs/r450.python310.ubuntu.22.04_latest.sif

 ## Or create venv environment in the current folder (change path if you'd like to store the venv environment files elsewhere) ##